Knauss Plumbing Cookeville Tennessee Logo

 We answer, listen, and get you scheduled.

-Water Quality Services in Cookeville & Putnam County
+Water Treatment Services in Lewisburg & Central PA

 Water Testing & Assessment

-We test your water for hardness, pH, iron, chlorine, sediment, hydrogen sulfide, and other common contaminants before recommending any system.
-If your water is fine, we’ll tell you that plainly.
-Free assessment with any water quality service.
+Before recommending any system, we test your water for hardness, pH, iron, chlorine, sediment, hydrogen sulfide, nitrates, and other common contaminants.
+Municipal water and private well water have different profiles — and different solutions.
+If your water tests fine, we’ll tell you that plainly and save you the investment.

 Learn More ⇒